Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 Photo of the right side of the loco.

-Photo of the side showing the manufacturer's data & identification.
+Photo of the side with the manufacturer's information.

 Photo of the left side of the tender.